george-hawkins/japanese/README.md

 Note: while Genki uses kanji and kana, it still uses a lot of English, i.e. it doesn't try to teach Japanese through Japanese.

 The publisher has a [self-study site](https://genki3.japantimes.co.jp/en/student/) for the book.
 And _ToKini Andy_ has a full [playlist](https://www.youtube.com/playlist?list=PLA_RcUI8km1NMhiEebcbqdlcHv_2ngbO2) going through each chapter of the book.
-He also has this [video](https://www.youtube.com/watch?v=S55aWpRaV44) on how to really self-study with Genki.
+He also has this _great_ [video](https://www.youtube.com/watch?v=S55aWpRaV44) on how to really self-study with Genki.
+I think his [site](https://www.tokiniandy.com/) (requires subscription) is probably the way to go.

 Another YouTube playlist for Genki is this [one](https://www.youtube.com/playlist?list=PLouxzmENUE6RU9KZH-oCAvzwEKR1r9YP1) from _ShiroNekoJapanese_ - I haven't had a chance to look at it but it's an impressive amount of content and is linked to by others.